 - 3/4 c. sugar

 Put your apple cores and peels into a large stock-pot and simmer covered for at least 15-20 minutes.
 Apples should be almost soft.
 Add your chopped basil and mash the contents with a potato masher.
 Simmer for another 10 minutes and mash again.
 The apples should be fairly soft by now, if not, check again in another 5-10 minutes.
-Once the apples are soft enough to be easily mashed, turn off the heat and allow the mixture to cool in the pot for at least 30 minutes.
+Once the apples are soft enough to be easily mashed, give them another good mashing then turn off the heat and allow the mixture to cool in the pot for at least 30 minutes.

 Place a muslin cloth in a strainer and pour apple mixture in.
+(Edit: I find it much easier and more productive if I strain out the solids in a colander or strainer without the cloth first, then strain it through the cloth to remove the fine particles.
+Hey, you’re never too old to learn, right?)
 Allow to drain.
 Gather up ends of cloth and twist to get the last bits of juice out.
 Your apple “gunk” is ready for the compost pile, and if you have a good quality cloth you can wash it and use it again.
 At this point you have the juice for the jelly, not the jelly, yet!
 You can refrigerate or freeze the juice and continue with the remaining steps later, if needed.

 Measure your liquid and add the appropriate amounts of vinegar and sugar.
 You shouldn’t process more than 4 cups of the liquid (before adding vinegar and sugar) at a time.
 It adds too much time to the processing which can cause your pectin to break down, and you can also have the jelly foam up too much where it can overflow the pot.

-Place your jelly mixture into a large stockpot fitted with a thermometer (see Food Canning 101!).
-Bring your liquid to a boil* without stirring and continue to boil** until the gelling point is reached.
+Place your jelly mixture into a large stockpot fitted with a thermometer.
+Bring your liquid to a boil without stirring and continue to boil** until the gelling point is reached.
 This is 10 degrees above the boiling point of water at your elevation.
 For me at near sea-level, I remove my pot from the heat the moment it hits 222 degrees.

 **If your jelly threatens to foam over your pot, wave a wooden spoon through the bubbles to break them up.
 Do not stir your jelly!
 Just break up the bubbles.